Find out where is Maldives located, when to go, what to do there, where to stay, how much is a trip to Maldives and much

 My suggestions based on my experiences are:

-Dhigurah is a beautiful and quiet island, really nice for those who like to scuba dive and want to dive with whale sharks.
+Dhigurah is a beautiful and quiet island, really nice for those who like scuba diving and want to dive with whale sharks.

 Maafushi is the best one if you are traveling on a budget or only have a couple of days in the archipelago.

 Rasdhoo is a great choice if you want to stay for about 7 days in Maldives and enjoy a mix of scuba dive, local culture and romance.

 But Maldives also has many other islands and there are some which are great for those who like surfing for example.
 So it is always good to search for more information about it.

 Requirements to get in Maldives

 You need to have a passport that is valid for at least another 1 month.
 It used to be 6 months but in October/2020 they changed it.

 A 30 days visa is given during arrival.

 Yellow fever vaccine

 Yellow fever vaccination certificate is required from travelers arriving from a high risk of yellow fever transmission countries.

 To check the countries that are listed, click here.